owntone/owntone-server/docs/advanced/outputs-alsa.md

 }
 ```

-Multiple devices can be made available to OwnTone using seperate `alsa { .. }` sections.
+Multiple devices can be made available to OwnTone using separate `alsa { .. }` sections.

 ```
 audio {